-The Cash Turnover Ratio indicates the number of times cash is turned over in an accounting period.
-It measures how many times a company utilizes its cash to generate revenue.
+The Cash Turnover Ratio indicates the number of times cash and cash equivalents are turned into revenue in an accounting period.
+It measures the efficiency of the company's cash management and how many times it utilizes its cash to generate revenue.
 It is more effective for companies that do not offer credit sales.

 The value as per the formula (Total Revenue / Cash and Cash Equivalent) is calculated as (6448.17 / 176.17) = 36.60.